MMS- Grades and Attendance

 MMS is used by CPAVTS to track students' grades and attendance.

-MMS FOR PARENTS, TEACHERS, AND STAFF - CLICK HERE
+MMS FOR PARENTS, TEACHERS, STAFF, AND ADMINISTRATION - CLICK HERE

 MMS FOR STUDENTS - CLICK HERE

 Walk into College with Credits!

 SAVE TIME AND MONEY!!

 There are a number of options for earning college credits at CPAVTS.
 Students should be sure to visit the Student Services office for assistance.
 It is also important that students work with the Admissions Office at the school they plan on attending.

 Click on each program to find College or other Post-Secondary credits available to Cumberland Perry students.
 Contact Student Services for more information.